Gloomwood: Pre-release

 On June 16, 2020, the game was announced at the 2020 PC Gaming Show with a reveal trailer.
 In the trailer, Terri Brosius (who previously voiced Viktoria in the first two Thief games) voiced the Countess of Gloomwood.
 Over Twitter, Dillon Rogers confirmed her involvement.
 A demo was released on the same day, and the early access release was given an initial release date of August 16, 2022.

 In reference to its similarities with the Thief series, the developers bought the domain "ThiefWithGuns.com" for the game.
 Prior to the early access release, Dillon Rogers teased at upcoming features for the game, such as the inclusion for new weapons and destructible lighting.
 Early access was delayed and pushed to September 6, 2022 due to development and COVID-19 related issues.
 As a compromise, the "Act 2" update for New Blood's Ultrakill was released.
-New Blood Interactive co-founder, Dave Oshry, uploaded a video to Twitter featuring Malcolm McDowell addressing the fans of the game.
+New Blood Interactive co-founder, Dave Oshry, uploaded a video to Twitter featuring Malcolm McDowell addressing the fans.
 On September 5 (a day before), early access for the game released on Steam for $20 USD.
 New Blood Interactive co-founder, Dave Oshry, explained the release timing was done to avoid overlap with CD Projekt's showcase of extra content for Cyberpunk 2077.
 This resulted in Gloomwood becoming #1 on Steam's top 10 for 24 hours.

 Early access reception

 The early access release of Gloomwood has received positive reviews from critics and players alike.
 By September 7, 2022, the game garnered an "overwhelmingly positive" score out of a thousand ratings on Steam.

-Many critics heavily praised the game's level design, with Renata Price of Vice Media saying, "[It] isn’t just good—it's exceptional," and Andrew King of TheGamer stating, "[The game] is a brilliant exercise in small scale level design against the backdrop of a larger world."
+Many critics heavily praised the level design, with Renata Price of Vice Media saying, "[It] isn't just good—it's exceptional", and Andrew King of TheGamer stating, "[The game] is a brilliant exercise in small scale level design against the backdrop of a larger world."
 The atmosphere, world, and gameplay mechanics have also received praise.
 Aaron Boehm of Bloody Disgusting called it "a classic in the making."

-Andrei Pechalin of The Escapist called Gloomwood "a masterclass" in its use of cost–benefit scenarios, where players must weigh the benefits between using acquired gear against enemies or eschewing from doing so in order to avoid detection and/or to conserve the gear.
+Andrei Pechalin of The Escapist called Gloomwood "a masterclass" in its use of cost–benefit scenarios, where the player must weigh the benefits between using acquired gear against enemies or eschewing from doing so in order to avoid detection and/or to conserve the gear.
 The game has also been criticized for its unfinished elements.
 Alice Bell of Rock Paper Shotgun gave an overall positive review, calling it, "a grubby delight of a game", but criticized its unfinished nature.
 Because of this, Bell didn't recommend it on launch.
 Morgan Park of PC Gamer drew similar conclusions, stating, "It's good as-is, but unless you're truly desperate for an immersive sim fix, you're better off waiting until it's all out, which is exactly what I intend to do now."

 Gloomwood was also the subject of an 18-minute documentary by Noclip.